Sunday, 7 March 2021

 Click image to enlarge to full size!

-Introducing the DSP & controller module into the Irwell Transceiver is a simple matter of plug n play.
-During the development of the Irwell's audio subsystem I made provisions on the PCB to facilitate adding additional audio filtering and processing circuits.
+Introducing the DSP & controller modules into the Irwell Transceiver is a simple matter of plug n play.
+During the development of the Irwell HF transceivers audio subsystem I made provisions on the PCB to facilitate adding additional audio filtering and processing circuits.
 I will be covering my Irwell Transceivers audio subsystem in a separate blog post soon!

-To complete the project I now need to transfer the design from the breadboard and onto a PCB so it is time for me to get busy with some PCB design software and get my CAD files sent off to the fabrication plant.
+To complete the project, I now need to transfer the design from the breadboard and onto a PCB.
+I spent some time drafting up a PCB with my CAD software then sent the requisite Gerber files to the JLPCB fabrication plant for manufacture.

 Ham Radio Project Update Logo